Crocs (NASDAQ:CROX) Updates FY 2022 Earnings Guidance

 Crocs (NASDAQ:CROX – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
-The company provided EPS guidance of $10.05-$10.65 for the period, compared to the consensus EPS estimate of $9.98.
+The company provided earnings per share guidance of $10.05-$10.65 for the period, compared to the consensus earnings per share estimate of $9.98.
 The company issued revenue guidance of $3.50 billion-$3.50 billion, compared to the consensus revenue estimate of $3.42 billion.Crocs also updated its Q2 2022 guidance to EPS.

-Crocs (NASDAQ:CROX – Get Rating) last issued its quarterly earnings data on Thursday, May 5th.
-The textile maker reported $2.05 EPS for the quarter, topping the consensus estimate of $1.56 by $0.49.
+Crocs (NASDAQ:CROX – Get Rating) last announced its earnings results on Thursday, May 5th.
+The textile maker reported $2.05 earnings per share for the quarter, beating the consensus estimate of $1.56 by $0.49.
 Crocs had a return on equity of 206.72% and a net margin of 27.85%.
-The company had revenue of $660.15 million during the quarter, compared to analyst estimates of $621.81 million.
-During the same quarter in the previous year, the company posted $1.49 earnings per share.
-Crocs’s revenue was up 43.5% compared to the same quarter last year.
-As a group, analysts anticipate that Crocs will post 10.53 EPS for the current fiscal year.
+The firm had revenue of $660.15 million during the quarter, compared to the consensus estimate of $621.81 million.
+During the same quarter in the prior year, the company earned $1.49 EPS.
+The firm’s revenue for the quarter was up 43.5% compared to the same quarter last year.
+As a group, equities analysts forecast that Crocs will post 10.53 earnings per share for the current fiscal year.

-In other news, EVP Daniel P. Hart acquired 5,000 shares of the company’s stock in a transaction that occurred on Tuesday, May 10th.
-The shares were bought at an average price of $52.63 per share, with a total value of $263,150.00.
-Following the completion of the purchase, the executive vice president now directly owns 263,322 shares in the company, valued at $13,858,636.86.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, Director Douglas J. Treff acquired 8,100 shares of the company’s stock in a transaction that occurred on Thursday, February 17th.
-The stock was purchased at an average cost of $91.44 per share, for a total transaction of $740,664.00.
-Following the purchase, the director now owns 87,005 shares of the company’s stock, valued at $7,955,737.20.
+In related news, Director Ronald Frasch bought 3,250 shares of the stock in a transaction that occurred on Wednesday, March 16th.
+The shares were acquired at an average price of $77.02 per share, with a total value of $250,315.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CFO Anne Mehlman bought 2,600 shares of the stock in a transaction that occurred on Monday, May 9th.
+The stock was bought at an average cost of $54.91 per share, for a total transaction of $142,766.00.
+Following the transaction, the chief financial officer now owns 121,153 shares of the company’s stock, valued at approximately $6,652,511.23.
 The disclosure for this purchase can be found here.
-In the last ninety days, insiders have bought 45,298 shares of company stock worth $3,511,758.
-Insiders own 2.38% of the company’s stock.
+Insiders acquired a total of 29,842 shares of company stock worth $1,995,353 in the last three months.
+Company insiders own 2.42% of the company’s stock.

-Institutional investors have recently bought and sold shares of the business.
-Neo Ivy Capital Management purchased a new stake in Crocs during the fourth quarter worth $74,000.
-Vident Investment Advisory LLC purchased a new stake in shares of Crocs during the 4th quarter valued at $214,000.
-Canada Pension Plan Investment Board lifted its holdings in shares of Crocs by 184.9% during the 1st quarter.
-Canada Pension Plan Investment Board now owns 3,100 shares of the textile maker’s stock valued at $236,000 after purchasing an additional 2,012 shares during the last quarter.
-Zacks Investment Management purchased a new stake in shares of Crocs during the 4th quarter valued at $277,000.
-Finally, Mackenzie Financial Corp lifted its holdings in shares of Crocs by 15.6% during the 1st quarter.
-Mackenzie Financial Corp now owns 4,348 shares of the textile maker’s stock valued at $332,000 after purchasing an additional 586 shares during the last quarter.
-Institutional investors own 90.14% of the company’s stock.
+Hedge funds and other institutional investors have recently made changes to their positions in the business.
+PDT Partners LLC increased its position in Crocs by 16.5% during the first quarter.
+PDT Partners LLC now owns 11,309 shares of the textile maker’s stock worth $864,000 after buying an additional 1,605 shares during the last quarter.
+Lombard Odier Asset Management USA Corp acquired a new position in Crocs during the fourth quarter worth approximately $699,000.
+Private Advisor Group LLC boosted its holdings in shares of Crocs by 9.7% during the first quarter.
+Private Advisor Group LLC now owns 7,180 shares of the textile maker’s stock worth $549,000 after acquiring an additional 634 shares during the period.
+Pearl River Capital LLC bought a new stake in shares of Crocs during the first quarter worth approximately $480,000.
+Finally, MML Investors Services LLC boosted its holdings in shares of Crocs by 14.3% during the fourth quarter.
+MML Investors Services LLC now owns 3,722 shares of the textile maker’s stock worth $477,000 after acquiring an additional 467 shares during the period.
+90.14% of the stock is currently owned by hedge funds and other institutional investors.

 About Crocs (Get Rating)